scds/intro-git/lessons/lesson1.md

 By default, Git uses the term "master" to refer to the default branch.

-Don't worry if you don't know what a branch is, we won't cover branches because they're out of scope for the purposes of this workshop.
-To quickly define a branch, think of them as a seperate area of development.
+Don't worry if you don't know what a branch is; we won't cover branches because they're out of scope for the purposes of this workshop.
+To quickly define a branch, think of them as a  separate area of development.
 The master branch is where the "release" version of content is held, and more branches can be made to add more features or content to the project without disrupting the master branch.
 Once the new feature is finished, it can be merged into the master branch.

 However, GitHub and most developers nowadays have started to name the default branch as the "main" branch.
-To prevent any issues with GitHub, we will change the default branch name to be "main" using the `init.defaultBranch` config.
+To prevent any issues with GitHub, we will change the default branch name to  "main" using the `init.defaultBranch` config.

 ```bash
 git config --global init.defaultBranch "main"